PARS-BIM/PARS-BIM.github.io/docs/index.md

 # Revit Plugin — Help

-> Version: 1.0 · Last updated: 2025-09-24
+> Version: 1.1.0 · Last updated: 2025-09-24

 Welcome!
-This is the central help for the PARS-BIM plugin.
+This is the central help for the PARS-BIM plugins.

 ## Quick Start
 1. Open the **PARS-BIM** tab in Revit.